aaron-grau/curic/javascript/readings/vanilla_javascript.md

 ### Doing stuff

 So, if we want to select something from the page, we would start by calling a method on `document`, (an instance of `Document` and `Element`) and return either an `HTMLElement` or `HTMLCollection` depending upon whether we searched broadly (class name, tag name) or specifically (id).
-From the returned items, we can do more sub-selection, assign event handlers, or mutate the elements.
+From the returned items, we can do more sub-selection, assign event handlers, or mutate elements.

 A few methods to get you started:
 * [`document.getElementById`][getElementById]